Stålbas

 M/S Stålbas (also, Stalbas and Staalbas), formerly the Norwegian Coast Guard cutter Stålbas offshore patrol vessel (NoCGV Stålbas; KV Stålbas; HNoMS Stålbas; HMS Stålbas), is a multifunction cargo vessel.
 It was converted to be able to perform crab fishing in 2021, and featured on the Discovery Channel USA show Deadliest Catch on Discovery+ and Discovery Channel Canada in the 2022 TV show season; and Deadliest Catch: The Viking Returns on Discovery USA for the 2022 fall TV season.

 History

 Fishing vessel Trålbas (1955–1976)

 The ship was originally built as the fishing boat Trålbas in 1955 at Beliard, Crighton, Ostend, Norway.

 Norwegian Coast Guard (1976–2000)

 The NoCGV Stålbas (KV Stålbas; Norwegian Coast Guard Vessel Stalbas) was a Norwegian Coast Guard cutter, an offshore patrol vessel in the Royal Norwegian Navy, for 4 decades.
 It became a Coast Guard vessel in 1976 and renamed Stålbas.

 Civilian career (2000–2006)

 The Stålbas passed out of Coast Guard service into civilian service in 2000, operating off the coast of Africa.

 Norwegian Coast Guard

 The NoCGV Stålbas (callsign: LNXH; pennant: W 314) returned to Coast Guard service in 2006, replacing NoCGV Nord.

 Cargo vessel Stålbas

 The MS Stålbas was a cargo ship after the end of its Coast Guard career.

 Fishing vessel Stålbas

-In 2010, the Stålbas was acquried by Barens Offshore AS for use as a fishing vessel.
+In 2010, the Stålbas was acquired by Barens Offshore AS for use as a fishing vessel.